Muhammad Abdullah Ghazi: Majlis-e-Shoora

-In 1981, President Zia-ul-Haq established an advisory council to the president (1981 Majlis-e-Shoora), Members of the Shura were appointed directly by Zia, who personally selected Ghazi as one of his chief advisors on religious affairs.
+In 1981, President Zia-ul-Haq established an advisory council to the president (1981 Majlis-e-Shoora), members of the Shoora were appointed directly by Zia, who selected Ghazi as one of his chief advisors on religious affairs.

 1980 Zakat ordinance

 Ghazi played a pivotal role in the creation of Pakistan's Zakat Councils and contributed to drafting the Zakat and Ushr Ordinance of 1980.

 The ordinance was officially promulgated by President Zia-ul-Haq during a ceremony at Lal Masjid in June 1980.

 Establishing Jamia Faridia

 In 1966, He established a small seminary at Lal Masjid, in which there were about 20 to 25 students for the Hifz class.
 After some time a need was felt to have a bigger place for running this seminary so that a large number of students who were increasing with the passage of time could be accommodated.